Strategies and Technologies for Logistics Innovation

 Teaching Methodologies

-This real case study promotes the sharing of experiences and a better understanding of the context of logistics management and
+Through the study of real cases, the sharing of experiences is fostered, leading to a deeper understanding of the context of logistics management and innovation.

 Learning Results